European hedgehog in New Zealand

-The European hedgehog (Erinaceus europaeus) was brought to New Zealand by British colonists in the 1870s to remind them of their homeland.
-They have spread throughout the country, being absent only in inhospitable environments.
-The general public has a benign attitude to them but conservationists and regional councils regard them as pests, as they prey on native animals and compete with them for food.
+The European hedgehog (Erinaceus europaeus) was brought to New Zealand by British colonists in the 1870s as a way to deal with insect pests that had hitched a ride on crops the colonists had brought from their homeland for farming.
+Long regarded as a gardener's helper in Britain, the introduction of Hedgehogs seemed to be a good solution to the lack of natural predators for the pests in New Zealand.
+They have since spread throughout the country, being absent only in inhospitable environments.
+The general public has a benign attitude to them in urban environments, but conservationists and regional councils regard them as pests, as they prey on native animals and compete with them for food.

 Introductions and distribution

 Discussions on importing hedgehogs into New Zealand began as early as 1868.
 The first recorded introductions of the European hedgehog (Erinaceus europaeus occidentalis) were by the Canterbury Acclimatisation Society in 1870, with subsequent introductions in 1871, 1885, 1890 and 1894.
 It is likely that they all came from Britain.

-Beyond acclimatisation, hedgehogs were also introduced to control garden pests such as slugs, snails and grass grubs.
+Beyond acclimatisation, hedgehogs were introduced to control garden pests such as slugs, snails and grass grubs.